Alpointernet/Velo/README.md

 ## Key Features

-Most text editors are usually either too simple, or too bloated that you need to set everything up.
-This comes great out of the box with the philosophy of simple is better.
+Most text editors are either too simple, or too bloated, which makes it harder to get the best experience.
+Velo comes great out of the box, as simple is better.

 - **Lightweight:** Opens the second you click it, and consumes very little memory.
 - **Functional:** Has tabs, search and replace tools.